 The Cemetery contains 32.02 acres of land that is divided into four sections.
-Sections A, B and C grave spaces sell for $1,000 for city residents and $3,000 for non-city residents.
-Section E, Urn Section, spaces sell for $150 each.
-Other fees include: Deed Transfers for $25, Monument Markers for $25, and Grave Site Markings for $100.
+Sections A, B and C grave spaces sell for $2,000 each.
+Section E, Urn Section, spaces sell for $200 each.
+Other fees include: Deed Transfers for $25, Monument Marking for $25, and Grave Site Markings for $100.

 - The sale, transfer, or assignment of any grave space shall not be binding until the City Manager or his/her designate has approved it in writing and a deed executed.